semgrep/semgrep-docs/docs/running-rules.md

 ## Running Semgrep Registry rules locally

-You can test how Semgrep automatically surveys languages and frameworks and run recommended rules for your source code with the following command (substitute the `PATH/TO/SRC` with path to your source code):
+You can test Semgrep Registry rules with the following command (substitute the `PATH/TO/SRC` with the path to your source code):
 <pre class="language-bash"><code>semgrep --config=auto <span className="placeholder">PATH/TO/SRC</span></code></pre>

 :::info